-If you’re setting up unmanaged servers for WordPress or PHP apps, you’re probably going to use a control panel to set things up.
+If you’re setting up unmanaged servers for WordPress or PHP apps, you’ll probably use a control panel to set things up.
+The best WordPress cloud hosting control panels are usually designed around server smooth configuration.
+They make it easy to manage multiple servers and are designed specifically for experienced users.

-Since they are already optimized, you don’t have to worry about tweaking them.
-A good hosting panel fits the user’s needs—you can pick a server app, such as Nginx, Apache, LiteSpeed, etc.
+The settings are already optimized, so no tweaking is required.
+A good hosting panel fits the user’s needs—you can pick any server, such as Nginx, Apache, LiteSpeed, etc., and it has many features for managing and development.

+Traditional control panels, such as CPanel and Plesk, are complex and not designed for small servers.
+You have to spend time with them to use all their features.
 I don’t like cPanel.
 It is slow and bloated with useless tools and tons of admin settings.
-And users love UIs that are visually appealing and simple to use.
+I love UIs that are visually appealing and simple to use.

 But, free plan lets you have 10 websites on one server.
 And it’s still valuable for host websites with the latest server stacks and have deeper server control.

-I prefer xCloud over other cloud panels.
+Even using a cheap VPS provider like Webdock, I got a decent performance from xCloud.
+I prefer it over other cloud panels.
 There are a few reasons for that…

 - Compared to Cloudways, you will experience a super fast control panel that performs like a mobile app.

-- xCloud has an events log, so all the activities happen right in front of me.
+- It has an events log, so all the activities happen right in front of my eye.

-- Very easy for me to log into any site on the server using Magic Login.
+- Very easy to log into any site using Magic Login.

 - It has a file manager, something that’s missing from most cloud panels.